wurstscript/WurstScript/manual.md

     *  "op_mult"
     /  "op_divReal"

-## Compiletime Functions
+## Object Editing
-*NOTE:* Compiletime Functions hardly work at the moment, so you should only use them for fun but not for profit.
+*NOTE:* Object Editing hardly work at the moment, so you should only use it for fun but not for profit.
-Do not use them for a real project yet!
+Do not use it for a real project yet!

+### Compiletime Functions

 Compiletime Functions are functions, that get executed when compiling your script/map.
 They mainly offer the possibility to create Object-Editor Objects via code.

-### Declaration
+A compiletime function is just a normal Wurst function annotated with @compiletime.

     @compiltetime function foo()

-Compiltetime functions cannot take nor return anything.
+Compiltetime functions have no parameters and no return value.

-Take a look at the ObjectEditing natives and presets to see how to use compiletime functions to generate objectdata.
+In order to run compiletime functions you have to enable the checkbox in the Wurstpack Menu.
+When you use compiletime functions to generate objects, Wurst will generate the object files next to your map and you can import them into your map using the object editors normal import function.
+Compared to ObjectMerger this has the advantage, that you can directly see your new objects in the object editor.

+### Object Editing Natives

+The standard library provides some functions to edit objects in compiletime functions.
+You can find the corresponding natives and higher level libraries in the objediting folder of the standard library.

+The package ObjEditingNatives contains natives to create and manipulate objects.
+If you are familiar with the object format of Wc3 and know similar tools like [Luat Object Generation](http://www.hiveworkshop.com/forums/jass-ai-scripts-tutorials-280/lua-object-generation-191740/) or the Object Merger from JNGP.
+If you run Wurst with compiletime functions enabled, it will generate the object creation code for all the objects in your map.
+This code is saved in files named similar to "WurstExportedObjects_w3a.wurst.txt" and can be found right next to your map file.
+You can use this code as a starting point if you want to use the natives.

+Wurst also provides a higher level ob abstraction.
+For example the package AbilityObjEditing provides many classes for the different base abilities of Wc3 with readable method names.
+That way you do not have to look up the IDs.

+The following example creates a new Spell based on "Channel".
+The Spell has the ID "A000".
+In the next line the name of the spell is changed to "Test Spell".
+The for loop changes the cast range of the spell for the 3 different levels.

+	package Objects
+	import AbilityObjEditing

-### Test function
+	@compiletime function levelTest()
+		let a = new AbilityDefinitionIllidanChannel("A000")
+		a.setName("Test Spell")
+		for i=1 to 3
+			a.setCastRange(i, 500. + i*100)

+There are also packages for other object types, but those packages are even less mature.

+## Automated Unit Tests

 You can add the annotation @test to a function.
 Then when you type "tests" into the Wurst Console all functions annotated with @test are executed.